prebid/Prebid.js/README.md

 **Build standalone prebid.js**

-- Clone the repo, run `npm install`
+- Clone the repo, run `yarn install`
 - Duplicate `adapters.json` to e.g. `list-of-adapters.json`
 - Remove the unnecessary adapters from `list-of-adapters.json`
 - Then run the build:

         $ gulp build --adapters path/to/your/list-of-adapters.json

-**Build prebid.js using NPM for bundling**
+**Build prebid.js using Yarn for bundling**

-In case you'd like to explicitly show that your project uses `prebid.js` and want a reproducible build, consider adding it as an `npm` dependency.
+In case you'd like to explicitly show that your project uses `prebid.js` and want a reproducible build, consider adding it as an `yarn` dependency.

-- Install `prebid.js` as an `npm` dependency of your project
+- Add `prebid.js` as a `yarn` dependency of your project: `yarn add prebid.js`
 - Duplicate `node_modules/prebid.js/adapters.json` to under your project path, e.g. `path/to/your/list-of-adapters.json`
 - Remove the unnecessary adapters
 - Run the `prebid.js` build under the `node_modules/prebid.js/` folder